Can Meal Replacement Shakes Cause Diarrhea?

 - zinc oxide

-As a rule of thumb, if you cannot find it in nature, it is a food additive.
+As a rule of thumb, if you cannot find it in nature, or make it in your home kitchen, it is a food additive.

 Dairy-based proteins like whey and casein can cause diarrhea because they contain lactose, a sugar most adults cannot fully digest.